danielcebrian/catch/mvcReview.md

 ## [Angular](https://github.com/angular/angular.js)

+Strong contender for new Javascript MVC library of choice for most projects, produced by folks at Google

 - easier to get started than Ember
 - comes from Google, so it may be a safe bet in terms of future-proofing the ecosystem
 - declarative style makes for readable markup and fewer lines of code